sarefo/sarefo.github.io/DuoNat/documentation/DuoNat Codebase Overview.md

 ### Component-Specific Modules

 + `collectionManager.js` : Handles the collection manager dialog and its components.
-+ `enterSet.js`: Code for the 'Enter new set' dialog.
++ `enterPair.js`: Code for the 'Enter new pair' dialog.
 + `infoDialog.js` : Handles the info dialog and its components.
 + `tagSelector.js`: Manages the tag cloud feature.
 + `rangeSelector.js`: Handles geographical range selection.